-During the third trimester of pregnancy (after 28 weeks) everything becomes bigger, more uncomfortable, more bloated and the impending birth seems a whole lot nearer.
+During the third trimester of pregnancy (after 28 weeks), everything becomes bigger, more uncomfortable, and more bloated, and the impending birth seems a whole lot nearer.

-At this stage it's not uncommon for pains or strange symptoms to make a woman think she's nearing labor - when nothing happens it can be quite a let down.
+At this stage it's not uncommon for pains or strange symptoms to make a woman think she's nearing labor.
+Then, when nothing happens, it can be quite a letdown.

-Doctors often don't help the situation, telling a woman baby is "ready", she's dilated, effaced or baby is head down.
+Doctors often don't help the situation, telling a woman the baby is "ready," she's dilated, she's effaced, or the baby's head is engaged.
 But what do these things really mean?
-How do you interpret what the doctor says into when you're going to go into labor?
+How do you translate what the doctor says into when you're going to go into labor?

 The early stages of the following are NOT a sign of labor and can begin to occur 1-15 weeks before labor.
 They are simply your body's way of preparing for the big event ahead, and do not mean that labor is going to begin soon.